ErnestSuyver/BPT/BPT_in_use.md

 ### roadmap

-See Trello.
 First on the roadmap is the addition of Leiden+ and the option to create additional levels of textparts.